Convention and Competition

 All competition music should be uploaded to your Dance Comp Genie account prior to the event.
 We will no longer accept USB or CD’s at the event.

 Photos and videos of all routines are included with entry fees and can be accessed from home within five days following the competition via digital download.
-Parents will not need to view or purchase photos or videos at the event on ipads or other devices.
+Parents will not need to view or purchase photos or videos at the event.

 Rules concerning tricks, categories, etc from Encore DCS competitions apply to Encore Extreme and can be found at www.encoredcs.com.